revisit-studies/study/typedocReadMe.md

 * **Survey Questions** can be used to elicit structured responses from participants.

-All of these stimuli can (and commonly are) paired with **responses**.
+All of these stimuli can be (and commonly are) paired with **responses**.
 Responses are form elements that capture the elicited responses.
 Survey questions are basically empty components with responses.

-A component is typically defined in the spec, with the text, code, or image included from a file.
-The only exception are survey questions, which do not need a file.
+A component is typically defined in the spec, with the text, code, or image included from a file/URL.
+The only exception are survey questions, which do not need a file/URL.

 # The reVISit Spec